wmdmark/backbone-rivets-example/tutorial.md

-# Binding built in
+# Binding!

-Web frameworks built around data binding are where it's at these days.
-Angular, Ember, Knockout, Meteor, React and more come with data binding baked in.
-Binding has a prominate place in these frameworks for a reason.
-It's darn convienent.
+Web frameworks built around data binding are getting quite a lot of attention recently.
+Angular, Ember, Knockout, Meteor, React and more come with data binding baked in, and with good reason -- binding can help you create faster and more responsive interfaces while writing less code.

 Backbone, however, never has and likely never will ship with any sort of data binding.
 Backbone is agnostic about how views are rendered.
 Personally, I think that's a good thing.
 Want to use Handlebars?
 Fine.
 Plain old DOM?
 Also fine.
 Binding based views?
 You betcha.